iris3th/terraform-provisioner-biome/README.md

 ## Kudos & Prior Art

+all the hard work is done by this team : https://github.com/chef-partners/terraform-provisioner-habitat where this repo is forked from.

-This provisioner is heavily inspired by prior art from [nsdavidson/terraform-provision-Biome](https://github.com/nsdavidson/terraform-provisioner-Biome) later added to [Terraform](https://github.com/hashicorp/terraform/pull/16280).
+This provisioner is heavily inspired by prior art from [nsdavidson/terraform-provision-terraform](https://github.com/nsdavidson/terraform-provisioner-Biome) later added to [Terraform](https://github.com/hashicorp/terraform/pull/16280).